-The Academic Board is chaired by the Academic Dean and is composed of the chairs of the Arts and Sciences, Engineering, International Business and Logistics, Marine Science, Marine Transportation, and Naval Science departments; one faculty member elected by the Faculty Senate; the Director of Accessibility Services; the Dean of Student Services; the Commandant; the Director of Athletics; and the Director of Admissions.
+The Academic Board is chaired by the Vice President for Academic Affairs and is composed of the chairs of the Arts and Sciences, Engineering, International Business and Logistics, Marine Science, Marine Transportation, and Naval Science departments; one faculty member elected by the Faculty Senate; the Dean of Student Services; the Commandant; and the directors of Accessibility Services, Athletics, and Admissions.

-Sitting as advisory members are the Registrar, the Director of Financial Aid, the Associate Academic Dean, and the Associate Director of Student Services.
+Sitting as advisory members are the Associate Academic Dean, the Registrar, and the directors of Financial Aid and Residential Life & Student Activities.